Jorgee1/Snake.js/README.md

-# Snake.js
+# snake-js

-Snake implementation in Javascript.
+Snake game implementation in Javascript.

+## Instructions

-Movements is done with the W S A D keys
+Movements is done with the W S A D keys.

+Eat the yellow dot to grow.

-Don't let the head touch the body,
+Don't let the head touch the body.